 Your waking experiences communicate to you symbolic messages in much the same way as dreams do.
 After all, there is no difference between dreams and reality other than how individual or collective is the consciousness projecting it.
 Ultimately, both are just made of thought.

-But if you only practice “reading” reality as though you were interpreting a dream, then you have an additional dimension of information at your service, no pun intended.
+But if you only practice “reading” reality as though you were interpreting a dream, then you have an additional dimension of information at your service.
 Just as weathermen take measurements to predict the weather, so can you measure your reality to identify patterns molding the future.
 Just keep an open mind and don’t dismiss improbabilities when they smack you in the face.